-Most students pursuing the Speech and Hearing Sciences B.S. degree select either American Sign Language or Spanish to satisfy their foreign language requirement, as both languages are particularly relevant to future careers in the field.
+Most students pursuing the Speech, Language and Hearing Sciences B.S. degree select either American Sign Language or Spanish to satisfy their foreign language requirement, as both languages are particularly relevant to future careers in the field.

-Many Speech and Hearing Sciences patients have experience with deafness, yet are proficient in American Sign Language.
+Many Speech, Language and Hearing Sciences patients have experience with deafness, yet are proficient in American Sign Language.
 The Spanish speaking population in the United States has grown and will continue to do so in the coming decades, making Spanish a practical choice for students entering the field.